Skip to main content

 From a molecular and systems biology perspective, the introduction of counterfeit hormones into the human body represents a profound insult to the intricate and evolutionarily conserved mechanisms of endocrine signaling.
 The biological risks extend far beyond the immediate and observable adverse effects.

 At the cellular level, counterfeit hormones, which often possess altered molecular structures, can exhibit unpredictable binding affinities for their target receptors.
-This can lead to a range of aberrant downstream signaling cascades, resulting in altered and a dysregulation of cellular function.
+This can lead to a range of aberrant downstream signaling cascades, resulting in altered gene expression and a dysregulation of cellular function.
 The consequences of this can be particularly severe in tissues that are highly sensitive to hormonal signaling, such as the brain, the cardiovascular system, and the reproductive organs.

 What Are the Long Term Consequences of Altered Gene Expression?